 - No Authentication

 - Kerberos

 - User Name

 - User Name and Password

 - User Name and Password (SSL)

+- No Authentication (SSL)

 Impala server uses SASL (Simple Authentication and Security Layer) to support some of the authentication methods.
-Kerberos is support with the SASL GSSAPI mechanism.
+Kerberos is supported with the SASL GSSAPI mechanism.
 User Name, User Name and Password and User Name and Password (SSL) are supported with the SASL PLAIN mechanism.